 By Christopher Brown of OCDCarCare.com

-Paint swelling from paint correction, is a major source in frustration in the auto detailing industry.
+Swelling from paint correction (a.k.a. ‘buffing’ or ‘paint polishing’), is a major source in frustration in the auto detailing industry.
+Additionally, its a condition that seems to become more frequent with the passing years.

 No detailer enjoys redoing a partial or entire paint correction job.
-Especially when returning to a vehicle to find defects, that appeared to be gone, and find they are still there; hours or days later.
+Especially when returning to a vehicle to find defects, which appeared to be removed, are still there; hours or days later.

-This gut wrenching condition occurs when paint heats up and swells.
-Some paint systems have the ability to absorb enough heat to enlarge themselves to levels capable of hiding defects during the paint correction process.
-After the paint cools down, and the paint stabilizes to its normal state the defects are visible, once again.
+This gut wrenching condition occurs when paint heats up and expands or ‘swells.’
+Some paint systems are able to absorb enough heat to enlarge (or swell) their structure enough that this swelling can temporarily hide defects during the paint correction process.
+Then after the panel cools down, and the paint stabilizes to its normal state, the defects are visible once again.

-This article is intended to provide methods for managing and or mitigating heat produced during all automotive paint correction sessions.
+This article is intended to provide methods for managing and or reducing the level of heat produced during all automotive paint polishing or buffing sessions.

 These concepts include frequent and typical situations which auto detailers face on a regular basis.
 Awareness and use of these concepts can greatly limit heat generation.
 Or, at least, avoid large amounts of heat during paint correction, which directly lead to paint swell.